 Overview

-GPT-5.6 Sol is the flagship model in OpenAI's GPT-5.6 series, announced on June 26, 2026 alongside two smaller tiers, Terra and Luna.
-OpenAI describes Sol as its strongest model yet for complex reasoning, advanced coding, agent workflows, and demanding enterprise tasks.
+GPT-5.6 Sol is the flagship model in OpenAI's GPT-5.6 series, first announced on June 26, 2026 as a limited preview to around 20 vetted partners and publicly released across the API, Codex, and ChatGPT on July 9, 2026 alongside two smaller tiers, Terra and Luna.
+OpenAI describes Sol as its strongest model for complex reasoning, advanced coding, agent workflows, and demanding enterprise tasks.

 Sol introduces a new max reasoning effort setting that gives the model more time to think, plus an ultra mode that delegates work to subagents to accelerate large, multi-step jobs.
-The model accepts text and image input and is positioned for agentic coding, scientific research, and high-stakes professional work.
+The model accepts text and image input, supports a 1,050,000-token context window with up to 128,000 output tokens, and carries a February 16, 2026 knowledge cutoff.

 |---|---|